usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 		.. image:: /images/machine-image-deploy-status.png

-	.. note:: Using this procedure, all deployed Linux virtual machines will have ssh port (22) opened in their security group.
-All deployed Windows virtual machines will have RDP port (3389) and WinRM ports (5985, 5986) opened in their security group.
+	.. note:: Using this procedure, all deployed Linux virtual machines will have ssh port (22) open in their security group.
+All deployed Windows virtual machines will have RDP port (3389) and WinRM ports (5985, 5986) open in their security group.

-	.. note:: For Windows images, if you have customized firewall settings then the following TCP ports need to be opened: 3389 (RDP) and 5985 (WinRM)
+	.. note:: If you click on the delete (garbage) icon, this will stop your deployed instance and remove it from your cloud.

+	.. note:: For Windows images, you should check that there are no pending Microsoft updates when you scan the source system for deployment.

 	.. note:: For all deployed Windows virtual machines, if WinRM service is not enabled by default, then it will be activated during the deployment process.

-	.. note:: If you want to stop your deployment, you can do so by clicking on the delete (garbage) icon.
-This will stop it and remove the instance from your cloud.

 	.. warning:: Terminating an OpenStack deployment may fail due to `a known issue in AMP <https://issues.apache.org/jira/browse/JCLOUDS-1318>`_.
 Click again on the delete (garbage) icon to work around the issue.

-    .. warning:: For Windows Server 2008R2, you will need to run a command in ``PowerShell`` on the source machine before scanning ``winrm set winrm/config/service '@{AllowUnencrypted="true"}'``.
-This command will disable WinRM encryption over HTTP which is not supported by AMP.
-More information can be found on the Cloudsoft AMP documentation, in section `WinRM Connectivity Diagnostics <https://docs.cloudsoft.io/blueprints/base-blueprints/winrm/client.html#winrm-connectivity-diagnostics>`_.
+	.. warning:: For Windows Server 2008R2, you need to upgrade WinRM to 3.0 on the source machine before scanning.

+	.. warning:: A Windows Image with "Run Sysprep" enabled in its template configuration is not supported for deployment.
+You should uncheck "Run Sysprep" option in Install Profile before publishing the image.

 .. _list-deployment: